 Best Things to Do With Kids in Anchorage: Best Anchorage Family-Friendly Activities

 It's a common misconception that Alaska, America's 49th state, is a frozen tundra with little to do.
-Contrary to popular belief, Alaska is an incredible vacation destination and a great place to live.
+Contrary to popular belief, Alaska is an incredible vacation or staycation destination and a great place to live.
 While it is cold, you won't find the same stunning wildlife and scenery anywhere else.

 Alaska Wildlife Conservation Center

 The Alaska Wildlife Conservation Center is a 501(c)3 non-profit organization that operates as a sanctuary for injured, translocated, or orphaned wildlife.
 It serves as either a temporary or permanent home for wildlife, depending on the unique needs of each animal.

 The center was founded in 1993 by Mike Miller and is located just outside Girdwood to the southeast.
 It resides on the border of the Chugach Mountains and the Kenai Mountains and Peninsula on roughly 200 acres of lush Alaskan land.
 Miller, who served as Executive Director until 2018, intended the center to support area conservation research and activism, as well as education about animals and their care.

 The center is located on about 200 acres at the head of Turnagain Arm and the entrance to Portage Valley, Milepost 79 of the Seward Highway, about 11 mi southeast of Girdwood.
 The center is in the Municipality of Anchorage.